Hornbill-Docs/esp-user-guide/esp-user-guide/my-activities/overview.md

 * **Status Filter**.
 Select from the available statuses.

 ## Activity Side Bar
 Get quick access to all of your activities using the right-hand Activity side bar.
+Click the **My Activities** icon, which is a circled checkmark.